BuildForSDGCohort2/Team-116-group-a-Mobile/README.md

 ## Features

-A few of the things you can do with FarmBuy as  Farmer:
+A few of the things you can do with FarmBuy as a Farmer:
 * Upload Your Produce
 * View People who have ordered your Produce
 * Accept or Decline Order